itsdaiego/podcast-central/README.md

 Podcast Central
 ============

-A website for podcasts listeners.
+A social network for meeting new people that love podcasts just like you do.

+Installation:

+bundle install
+bundle exec rake db:migrate
+bundle exec rake db:test:prepare bundle exec rspec spec/